Highway system in Taiwan

 and intra-city expressways (as opposed to Highway system) status, although some are built and maintained by cities.

 Pedestrians

-Pedestrian is one topic where few progress have been observed, from 429 in 2011 to a high of 458 in 2019 to 410 last year.
-The number of injured climbed, from 13,787 in 2011 to 15,589 last year.
+Pedestrian safety is an issue in Taiwan and is a topic where little progress has been observed.
+The number of pedestrian deaths have remained mostly the same over the 2010s, from 429 deaths in 2011 to a high of 458 in 2019 to 410 in 2021.
+The number of injured pedestrians climbed, from 13,787 in 2011 to 15,589 in 2021.

-This record is related to infrastructure and education different from that of other industrialized territories.
+This record is related to the lack of pedestrian-friendly infrastructure and public education on pedestrian safety.

 The numbering system

 As a general rule, the odd numbers represent north–south highways and even numbers represent east–west.
 The numbers increase moving west to east and north to south.
 Major north-south provincial highways are indicated by a one-digit number.
-Special routes of a highway use the same number, followed by a heavenly stem character.
-However, for English translation, these characters are replaced by letters in the alphabetical order.
+Special routes of a highway use the same number, followed by a heavenly stem character (for example, National Freeway 3甲).
+However, for English translation, these characters are replaced by letters in the alphabetical order (for example, National Freeway 3A).